robohydra/robohydra/examples/README.md

 * websockets.conf loads a plugin that demonstrates simple WebSocket capabilities.
 To use it, you can load http://localhost:3000 in a browser and follow the instructions.

+* websockets-proxy.conf loads a plugin that demonstrates simple WebSocket proxying capabilities.
+You will also need to run the previous example (websockets.conf) in another terminal for this to work.
+Once both are running, you can load http://localhost:3001 (note the different port!) in a browser and follow the instructions.